Alfresco/alfresco-keycloak-theme/README.md

 ## Deployment

-1. After installing Keycloak, navigate to the these directory (e.g. ~/development/keycloak-3.4.3.Final/themes).
+1. After installing Keycloak, navigate to the themes directory (e.g. ~/development/keycloak-3.4.3.Final/themes).
 2. Create a directory named Alfresco.
 3. Copy the login directory from this project to a login directory in the Alfresco directory you just created